fireblocks/ncw-demo-dockerized/README.md

 ```
 <br/>

 - `/config/ncw_web_demo/env.txt` - configuration file for the Frontend application.
-An example file would like this:
+An example file would look like this:
 ```js
 VITE_AUTOMATE_INITIALIZATION=true